-As of December 31, 2020, we had U.S. federal and state net operating loss carryforwards of approximately \$142,893,000.
-We also accumulated U.S. federal and state research tax credits of approximately \$4,043,000 as of December 31, 2020 Under Sections 382 and 383 of the Internal Revenue Code (the "Code"), if a corporation undergoes an "ownership change," the corporation's ability to use its pre-ownership change net operating loss carryforwards and other pre-ownership change tax attributes, such as research tax credits, to offset its post-ownership change income and taxes may be limited.
+As of December 31, 2021, we had U.S. federal and state net operating loss carryforwards of approximately \$145,260,000.
+We also accumulated U.S. federal and state research tax credits of approximately \$4,027,000 as of December 31, 2021 Under Sections 382 and 383 of the Internal Revenue Code (the "Code"), if a corporation undergoes an "ownership change," the corporation's ability to use its pre-ownership change net operating loss carryforwards and other pre-ownership change tax attributes, such as research tax credits, to offset its post-ownership change income and taxes may be limited.
 In general, an ownership change will occur when the percentage of the Corporation's ownership (by value) of one or more "5-percent shareholders" (as defined in the Code) has increased by more than 50 percent over the lowest percentage owned by such shareholders at any time during the prior three years (calculated on a rolling basis).
 Similar rules may apply under state tax laws.
 An entity that experiences an ownership change generally will be subject to an annual limitation on its pre-ownership change tax loss and credit carryforwards equal to the equity value of the corporation immediately before the ownership change, multiplied by the long-term, tax-exempt rate posted monthly by the IRS (subject to certain adjustments).
 The annual limitation would be increased each year to the extent that there is an unused limitation in a prior year.
-In the event that it is determined that we have in the past experience an ownership change as a result of future transactions in our stock, or if we experience one or more ownership change as a result of future transactions in our stock, then we may be limited in our ability to use our net operating loss carryforwards and other tax assets to reduce taxes owed on the net taxable income that we earn.
+In the event that it is determined that we have in the past experienced an ownership change as a result of transactions in our stock, or if we experience one or more ownership changes as a result of future transactions in our stock, then we may be limited in our ability to use our net operating loss carryforwards and other tax assets to reduce taxes owed on the net taxable income that we earn.
 Any limitations on the ability to use our net operating loss carryforwards and other tax assets could harm our business.

-Our auditor has previously expressed substantial doubt about our ability to continue as a going concern and absent additional financing we may be unable to remain a going concern.
+Our auditor has expressed substantial doubt about our ability to continue as a going concern and absent additional financing we may be unable to remain a going concern.

-In light of our recurring losses, accumulated deficit and negative cash flow as described in our notes to our audited financial statements, the report of our independent registered public accounting firm on our financial statements for the year ended December 31, 2017 contained an explanatory paragraph raising substantial doubt about our ability to continue as a going concern.
+In light of our recurring losses, accumulated deficit and negative cash flow as described in our notes to our audited consolidated financial statements, the report of our independent registered public accounting firm on our consolidated financial statements for the year ended December 31, 2021 contained an explanatory paragraph raising substantial doubt about our ability to continue as a going concern.
 Our financial statements did not include any adjustments that may have been necessary in the event we were unable to continue as a going concern.
-Had we been unable to establish to the satisfaction of our independent registered public accounting firm that the net proceeds from our financing efforts will be sufficient to allow for the removal of this going concern qualification, we may need to significantly modify our operational plans for us to continue as a going concern.
-We believe we can continue our current level of operations with the cash we have on hand inclusive of the proceeds from our ATM facility and warrant exercises, and net of the redemption of the Series C Preferred Stock of approximately \$5.6 million, without additional financing through the second quarter of 2022.
+If we are unable to establish to the satisfaction of our independent registered public accounting firm that the net proceeds from our financing efforts will be sufficient to allow for the removal of this going concern qualification, we may need to significantly modify our operational plans for us to continue as a going concern.
+We believe we can continue our current level of operations with the cash we have on hand without additional financing through the fourth quarter of 2022.
 Absent sufficient additional financing, we may be unable to remain a going concern.

-Risks Related to Our Licenses, Intellectual Property and Data Security and Privacy
+Risks Related to Our Intellectual Property and Data Security and Privacy

-Our vaccine research and development efforts are to a large extent dependent upon our intellectual property and biologicals materials license with the NIAID and the NIH.
+Our vaccine research and development efforts are to a large extent dependent upon our intellectual property and biologicals materials license with the Licensors.